Skip to main content

 Stream containers (vertical or horizontal) and single card containers can have one or more filters applied.
 These filters determine which cards are displayed.

-When you have created a stream container, the stream container instance that is returned has a streamFilters property which can be used to set filters to be applied to that stream container.
-Each stream filter consists of both a filter value and an operator, to set a stream filter you need to call the desired filter value function from the streamFilters object, and chain off from that the desired filter operator.
+When you have created a stream container, the stream container instance that is returned has a streamFilters property.
+This can be used to set filters to be applied to that stream container.
+Each stream filter consists of both a filter value and an operator.
+To set a stream filter you need to call the desired filter value function from the streamFilters object, and chain off from that the desired filter operator.
 After setting the stream filters call the apply function:

 const instance = AtomicSDK.launch({